dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 ### Common bind extraction

-The common bind extraction is a transformation that can *hoist* a $bind$ to the "same variable" out of `case` alternatives, given that the $bind$s have the "same body expression".
-By the word "same" here we mean alpha-equivalence. {>> These sentences still makes my head hurt.
-The variables that are bound are different.
-You should phrase it more like: ".. that can *hoist* a let binding out of case alternatives."
-Don't talk about the variables being the same, it doesn't make any sense. <<}
-The
-implementation of this transformation in MIL is more naive and uses simple equality both for variables and for body expressions.
+The common bind extraction is a transformation that can *hoist* a $bind$ out of `case` alternatives.
+The implementation of this transformation in MIL is very naive and uses simple equality both for variables and for body expressions.
 The transformation is presented below:

 $$case\ s\ of\ |\ p_i \Rightarrow let\ (v_i : T) \gets e_i\ in\ e\ end$$
 $$=$$